kubernetes/kubernetes/docs/user-guide/services.md

      which forwards to the `Service` exposed as a `<NodeIP>:NodePort` for each Node.

-Note that while `NodePort`s can be TCP or UDP, `LoadBalancer`s only support TCP as of Kubernetes 1.0.

 ### Type NodePort

 If you set the `type` field to `"NodePort"`, the Kubernetes master will